twse/random-stuff/FontCreator Data Files and Registry Keys.md

-﻿FontCreator is a shareware font editor which supports TrueType (TTF), TrueType Collection (TTC), OpenType (OTF), and Web Open Font Format (WOFF, WOFF2).
+﻿FontCreator is a shareware font editor for Windows and macOS which supports fonts in TrueType (TTF), OpenType (OTF), and Web Open Font Format (WOFF, WOFF2) and TrueType font collections (TTC).
 Developed by [High-Logic](https://www.high-logic.com/) since 1997.

 ## Notes
 * The cursor will remain **Busy** if the user is doing other stuff while saving fonts in the background.